- About Pitbulls

 Choose well; Good Chemistry is Key

 Dogs are like people; Some hit it off and some just aren’t meant to be together.
 When choosing a new friend for your existing dog, be prepared to look at numerous dogs and let your current pet give you his or her opinion.
-It's best to shop for a mature dog rather than a puppy.
+It can be helpful to consider mature dogs rather than a puppy.
 Dog social pups can lose some of their dog tolerance as they mature, shifting household dynamics in painful ways.
-But adults will give you a much better read on their limits with other dogs and how the overall chemistry between your pets will work out for years to come.
+But adults can give you a much better read on their limits with other dogs and how the overall chemistry between your pets will work out for years to come.
 Rescue groups that foster dogs at home with other pets can be a great resource for well socialized prospects.
-It's generally best to stick with opposite sex pairings.
-Plenty of same sex pairs do well together, but boy/girl matches tend to have better long term success.
+Same-sex pairings generally need careful matching.
+Plenty of same sex housemate dogs do great together, but boy/girl matches tend to have better long term success.

 Know Your Dog’s Limits!

 Dog Tolerance Levels vary in dogs.
 Some are highly social, and some won't take gruff from any dog.
 In our experience, most properly socialized pit bulls fall somewhere in the middle.
 Finding a friend for your dog requires that you know his particulars, including whether or not he has a ‘short fuse’ or a ‘long fuse’ during high arousal, and, what pushes his buttons.